7 Steps to Stay Sober During the Holidays

 Individualized Relapse Prevention

-Sober coaches play an invaluable role in staying sober during the high-risk holiday season.
+Sober coaches play an invaluable role in helping people stay sober during the holiday season.
 They can help create a sobriety plan for attending holiday parties or provide support during stressful family events.
 They can also assist in accompanying the participant to situations involving alcohol and intervene if the participant is at immediate risk of relapse.

 Having a sober coach’s consistent support can mean the difference between maintaining sobriety and falling into a holiday relapse.